5 Minute Read

 It’s the cold, hard truth: Credit cards enable people to go into debt faster than ever before.

-While lots of people are determined to take control of their money in every other way, they can’t seem to quit their credit cards.
+While a lot of people are determined to take control of their money in every other way, they can’t seem to quit their credit cards.
 For those folks, credit cards are the last thing to go.

-Here are some reasons behind the credit card obsession, and our proof that no reason is good enough to keep that plastic around.
+Here are some excuses behind the credit card obsession, and proof that no reason is good enough to keep that plastic around.